Adrien Arcand: Political life

 Arcand's party statutes advocated the following oath to be taken at the beginning of every party meeting:

 Arcand was always opposed to Quebec nationalism.
 He wanted to build a powerful centralized Canadian Fascist state within the British Empire.

 On May 30, 1940, he was arrested in Montreal for "plotting to overthrow the state" and interned for the duration of the war as a security threat.
 His party, then termed the National Unity Party, was banned.
 In the internment camp, he sat on a throne built by other prisoners and spoke of how he would rule Canada when Hitler conquered it.
+Arcand was released from custody on July 5, 1945.

 Arcand would later argue that he was interned on the orders of the Canadian Jewish Congress.